MAY-BRITT ÖHMAN Technoscience, Gender & Indigeniousity Teknovetenskap, Genus & Urfolkligt

 English short bio:

-May-Britt Öhman, PhD History of Technology, Researcher.
+May-Britt Öhman, PhD History of Technology, Associate professor in Environmental history, Researcher.

-In 2013 Öhman set up a Feminist “Technoscience research group”, with specific focus on Indigenous/Sámi perspectives and methodologies.
+In 2013 I set up a Feminist “Technoscience research group”, with specific focus on Indigenous/Sámi perspectives and methodologies.
 The research group does supradisciplinary collaborations academia-ex-academia, involving scholars, activists, artists, film makers, reindeer herders.
 Collaboration includes scholars/Indigenous scholars/ activists/artists from Sápmi, Scandinavia, Greenland, Japan, New Zealand, Australia, India, Chile, Morocco, Peru, Chile, the US and Canada.

 In 2008, I embarked upon the research on my own region, my own river – the Lule River – which ultimately led me back to my Sámi heritage, which I had known very little about, and a history I had tried to avoid for a long time.
 (Please see my article describing this journey at the start “Being May-Britt Öhman : or, reflections on my own colonized mind regarding hydropower constructions in Sápmi” http://uu.diva-portal.org/smash/record.jsf?pid=diva2:685126 ) I have been active within the Sámi society since 2009, when I was invited to a first Sámi meeting by my relative and mentor Agneta Silversparf.